Chapter 1 - Business as Unusual

 He’s still harping on me to apply to SRT as soon as I make sergeant.
 I’ve told him I’ll think about it at least a hundred times.
 Shouldn’t I at least wait to see if I pass the exam first?
 It’s not the easiest test in the world, you know.

 “Just give me enough advanced notice and I’ll be there with my rifle.
 But you might want to rent a tank for that place.
 I think the walls are at least two feet thick.”

 I’m not kidding.
 That place used to be a block house that made machine parts of some sort.
+I’m talking about something like giant gears for locomotives.
 Then it got bought by a bunch of assbags from Idaho who used it as a meth kitchen.
 It was a huge operation.
 They reinforced the walls to the point where it could probably withstand a nuclear blast.
 They all went to prison two years ago and the Black Order rented the place to make it their auxiliary clubhouse.
 I don’t think any of us has ever seen the inside of it since they took over.

 “Let’s hope we can take them without any gunfire this time.
 Are we still on for tomorrow?”